MawCeron/the-portrait/novel/09_chapter_nine.md

 Francesco bowed his way out of the papal presence, his legs somehow still functioning despite feeling like they'd been replaced with rope.

-He stumbled through the corridors of the palace, past the glowing Raphaels, past the Swiss Guards, past the cardinals and priests and politicians, until he finally emerged into the Roman sunlight like a man escaping a shipwreck.
+He stumbled through the corridors of the palace, past the glowing Raphaels, past the armed guards, past the cardinals and priests and politicians, until he finally emerged into the Roman sunlight like a man escaping a shipwreck.

 He stood there on the street, dazed, humiliated, and—despite everything—impressed against his will.